ahmede7th/CarsCrudApp/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/ahmede7th/CarsCrudApp/contributors) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/ahmede7th/CarsCrudApp/blob/master/contributors/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 * **Muhammad Ahmed** - *Initial work* - [CarsCrudApp](https://github.com/ahmede7th/CarsCrudApp)

-See also the list of [contributors](https://github.com/ahmede7th/CarsCrudApp/contributors) who participated in this project.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details